Maluuba/nlg-eval/README.md

     VectorExtremaCosineSimilarity: 0.568696
     GreedyMatchingScore: 0.784205

+## Troubleshooting
+If you have issues with Meteor then you can try lowering the `mem` variable in meteor.py

 ## Important Note ##
 CIDEr by default (with idf parameter set to "corpus" mode) computes IDF values using the reference sentences provided.
 Thus, CIDEr score for a reference dataset with only 1 image (or example for NLG) will be zero.
 When evaluating using one (or few)